-- There is no coverage for homemaking services or custodial care. - There is no coverage for private duty nursing. - There is no coverage for services received from someone who is in your immediate family.
+- There is no coverage for services received from someone who is in your immediate family.
 Your immediate family consists of you, your spouse and your children, as well as the brothers, sisters and parents of both you and your spouse.
 This includes any service that a provider may perform on himself or herself. - There is no coverage for services received from anyone who shares your legal residence.